 Our unspoken worries notwithstanding, it takes Captain Lawrence “Bud” Sittig one long stare at the horizon to forecast our immediate future.
 “I can see a window there“, he says with a confident smile after detecting a small parting of clouds to the north.
 “We’ll be all right, but first we need to take the door off this plane“.

 Captain Bud, as he insists to be called, is a volunteer pilot with Lighthawk, an organization that donates flight time for NGOs committed to conservation.
 Pronatura Peninsula de Yucatan has benefited from this cooperation for several years and now it is my privilege to have been asked to participate in two flights.
-Our mission will be to photograph natural conditions in forested areas as well human activities related to agriculture and cattle ranching in the state of Yucatan.
-We’re also tasked to photograph any forest fires we may encounter and, with any luck, once we reach the sea we’ll be able to document the presence of Whale sharks and ocean turtles in their migratory routes off the coast of Quintana Roo.
+Our mission will be to photograph natural conditions in forested areas as well as human activities related to agriculture and cattle ranching in the state of Yucatan.
+We’re also tasked to photograph any forest fires we may encounter and, with any luck, once we reach the sea we’ll be able to document the presence of whale sharks and ocean turtles in their migratory routes off the coast of Quintana Roo.

 The photographer in me can’t help but wish for a sunnier day.
 That thought, however, soon becomes irrelevant: we’re now flying and I have the best seat in the plane, secured with a harness next to the open space where the right side door would normally be.
 I can point my camera out and straight down at the mesmerizing landscape that’s being revealed before my eyes.
 Any foreboding feelings I might have harbored quickly disappear and within minutes I realize I’ve become instantly hooked on aerial photography.